İsak Vural: Early career

-Born in Stockholm, Sweden, to a Turkish father and Swedish mother, Vural moved to Spain to start his career with Sant Cugat.
+Vural moved to Spain to start his career with Sant Cugat.
 In 2013, he returned to his native Sweden to join Hammarby IF, and his performances for their youth teams attracted attention from Spanish giants Barcelona.
 However, after Barcelona failed to meet the residence and work permit conditions, Vural moved to Portugal to sign for Benfica in 2018.

 Fenerbahçe

 On 28 February 2022, after four years in Benfica's youth academy, Vural moved to Turkey to sign for Fenerbahçe.
 Due to his ability and high potential, he immediately started training with the first team squad, rather than the youth team.
 On 19 April the same year, Vural made his unofficial debut in a 1–0 friendly win over Ukrainian side Shakhtar Donetsk.
 In doing so, he became the youngest player to ever represent Fenerbahçe at 15 years, 10 months and 23 days old.

-Loan to Hammarby
+Hammarby

-On 4 February 2023, Vural returned to his boyhood club Hammarby on a one-year loan, being part of their senior squad in Allsvenskan.
+On 4 February 2023, Vural returned to his boyhood club Hammarby on a one-year loan from Fenerbahçe, being part of their senior squad in Allsvenskan.
+On 12 April the same year, he moved to Hammarby on a permanent transfer, signing a three-year contract.